Date: 9 February 2016. Making a Towel

 accomplishment when I can make something work with what is already

 here.
 But I mess up too... the early part of this project is what I

 After getting rid of the old stove I no longer had a place to

 hang my dish towels.
-They were the way I decorated for
+They are the way I decorate for

 holidays.
-It gave me pleasure to find a $1 dish towel to
+It gives me pleasure to find a $1 dish towel to

 celebrate the season.
 Economical and understated but still

 Last autumn I replaced the stove with a two door refrigerator